anovos/anovos-docs/docs/using-anovos/data-reports/html_report.md

 # Generating HTML Reports with Anovos

 The final output is generated in form of HTML report.
-This has 7 sections viz.
-Executive Summary, Wiki, Descriptive Statistics, Quality Check, Attribute Associations, Data Drift & Data Stability and Time Series Analyzer at most which can be seen basis user input.
-We’ve tried to detail each section based on the analysis performed referring to a publicly available income dataset.
+This has 7 sections viz. `Executive Summary`, `Wiki`, `Descriptive Statistics`, `Quality Check`, `Attribute Associations`, `Data Drift & Data Stability` and `Time Series Analyzer` at most which can be seen basis user input.
+We’ve tried to detail each section based on the analysis performed referring to a publicly available **Income Dataset**.

 ### Executive Summary